DevMountain/web-curriculum-v3/01-orientation/readme.md

 ### Git/Git-bash

 All students should download git.
-Mac users can do so at the link below or by typing `git -v` into their terminal.
+Mac users can do so at the link below or by typing `git --version` into their terminal or at the following link:

 MacOS - https://git-scm.com/downloads